nrulerina/End-To-End-ADF/README.md

 ## 🎯 Business Goal

-The goal is to understand customer demographics—especially gender—and how they impact product sales.
+The goal is to understand customer demographics especially gender and how they impact product sales.

 ### Key Requirements:
 - **Sales by Gender & Product Category**